Sign Up

 Major Benefits

 Airport food is expensive.
 Say your average airport meal costs $15 (a conservative estimate).
-If you find yourself in airports 20 times per year and eat for free in a lounge rather than pay for a meal, that saves you $300 right there.
+If you find yourself in airports 20 times per year and eat for free in a lounge rather than pay for a meal, that saves you $300.
 Add in the free beer and wine offered in these lounges, and you can recoup that high annual fee in lounge food and drink alone.

 Learn more about The Platinum Card® from American Express